Q: Who's unsurprised by shocking Fox News revelations? A: Ex-Fox journalists

 "The people who stayed — by the very nature of being allowed to stay — had to accept the notion that they were going to be led by the mob and the mob was being led by Donald Trump," Roginsky says.

 Not every Fox alumnus agrees.
-Former primetime star Bill O'Reilly says the rest of the media makes too much of the story.
+Former primetime star Bill O'Reilly, whom the network forced out in 2017 after his own sexual harassment scandal, says the rest of the media makes too much of the story.
 The network will keep its core audience of older conservative viewers," he wrote recently.
 "They will stand by their men and women, having nowhere else to go."

 "What you read in those filings are people losing their heads because of ratings numbers," Stirewalt says.
 "And one of the emails that was released was from Bill to me, where he talked about how weak ratings make good journalists do bad things.
 And that's a fact."